Regression on session handling for security fix

 Updated by Roland Hager about 10 years ago

 We updated to 4.4.10 yesterday and run into exactly that issue.
 I would even consider it a severe vulnerability to a DoS attack.
 Since the network filesystem we are using for our multi server environment has a hard limit for the maximum number of files per directory our site was getting real slow after about two hours running the new version.
 A BE/FE-Login was not possible any more, because no new sessions could be made due to a filled up session directory.

 It should be quite easy to generate loads of sessions on the serverside and depending on the filesystem used by the server causing issues related to quota or filesystemlimits.
 This way an attacker can prevent normal users from logging in to the BE and/or FE.

 The good news: The provided patch seems to do the trick.
 No null-byte sessions per hit and the login still works -Thanks!

-Updated by Christian Opitz almost 10 years ago
+Updated by Christian Opitz about 10 years ago

 I wrote an extension that is a middleware between Zend Framework and TYPO3 - since the call to session_start mentioned above, a later call to Zend_Session::start() rightly leads to this exception: